- Making a Payment

 If you are paying from abroad and are unable to send a U.S. Dollar check drawn on a U.S. financial institution, or if your bank is unable to provide you with a check drawn on its U.S. branch, please submit your payment by bank wire.
-You may submit payment by bank wire via Western Union's TravelEx service or see the wiring instructions on the bottom of your electronic bill on ACES.
-If you are not using TravelEx, please print a copy of your bill on ACES to assist your bank in processing your bank wire.
+You may submit payment by bank wire via Western Union's bank wire service found by clicking the International Payment by Bank Wire icon on the Bursar website.
+If you are not using the Western Union service, please print a copy of your bill on ACES to assist your bank in processing your bank wire.
 Bank wires take several days to reach the United States - please contact your bank in advance of the due date on your bill to ensure that your wire is received by the University by the due date.

 - Duke University does not accept credit or debit cards for payment of tuition & fees

 - FedEx or UPS express mail** , Scholarship checks and other correspondence should be mailed to the following: